dahlia/seonbi/README.md

 ------------

 Seonbi provides the official executable binaries for Linux (x86_64), macOS, and Windows (64-bit).
-You can find download them from the [releases] page.
+You can download them from the [releases] page.

 It is also distributed as a [Docker image][dockerhub]: